WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * Keep exploring UKB

 #### Where do you need help from Kirstie?
-* Brain visualisation (finally I have some plots to look at :smiley:)
+* Interpreting brain visualisation (finally I have some plots to look at :smiley:)

 __________